Radiography, A.S. (Limited Access Program)

 Goal 5: The program will graduate entry-level technologists.
 (Program Effectiveness)

-Admission Requirements The application deadline is January 31; however, it is encouraged to submit the completed form as soon as possible (applications are accepted year-round).
-You will be notified by postal mail of the status of your selection by mid-March.
+The application deadline is January 31; however, it is encouraged to submit the completed form as soon as possible (applications are accepted year-round)

 Each phase must be completed before moving to the next phase in the selection process.